gregoil/rotest/docs/advanced/complex_resources.rst

-Generally, you can derive from the class ``rotest.management.ResourceRequest`` and implement yourself the `get_type` and `__init__` methods in accordance with you specific needs.
+Generally, you can derive from the class ``rotest.management.ResourceRequest`` and implement yourself the `get_type` and `__init__` methods in accordance with your specific needs.
 In most cases the environmental context you need exists in the run config file, which is the argument to the `get_type` method.

 Example for a resource adapter: